B.A., 1965, Brandeis University

 Areas of Expertise

 Richard H. Weisberg is the Walter Floersheimer Professor of Constitutional Law.
-He is a White House appointee to the Commission on the Preservation of America's Heritage Abroad.
+He was an Obama appointee to the Commission on the Preservation of America's Heritage Abroad.
 Professor Weisberg has helped litigate successfully in American federal courts on behalf of Holocaust survivors and their heirs, providing a measure of justice for World War II victims of anti-Semitism.

 His staging of legal dilemmas in great fictional works has won notices from The New York Times, the National Law Journal, and The New Yorker magazine.
 He has been a Guggenheim Fellow and recipient of Rockefeller Foundation, NEH and ACLS grants.
 He holds a B.A. from Brandeis University, and his Ph.D. from Cornell is in French and comparative literature.
 While teaching those subjects on the graduate faculty of the University of Chicago, Professor Weisberg earned his J.D. from Columbia Law School, where he was an editor of the Columbia Law Review.
 He has been associated with the firm of Cleary Gottlieb Steen & Hamilton in New York and Coudert Freres in Paris.